Second Battle of Ypres: Battle of Gravenstafel Ridge (22–23 April 1915)

 In an action at Kitcheners' Wood, the 10th Battalion of the 2nd Canadian Brigade was ordered to counter-attack in the gap created by the gas attack.
 They formed up after 11:00 p.m. on 22 April, with the 16th Battalion (Canadian Scottish) of the 3rd Brigade arriving to support the advance.
 Both battalions attacked with over 800 men, in waves of two companies each, at 11:46 p.m.
 Without reconnaissance, the battalions ran into obstacles halfway to their objective.
 Engaged by small-arms fire from the wood, they began an impromptu bayonet charge.
 The attack cleared the former oak plantation of Germans at a 75 per cent casualty rate.
-The British press were confused by the attack:

 The Germans reported that they treated 200 gas casualties, 12 of whom died.
 The Allies reported 5,000 killed and 15,000 wounded.
 Within days the British were advised by John Scott Haldane to counter the effects of the gas by urinating into a cloth and breathing through it.
 Both sides set about developing more effective gas masks.

 Battle of St. Julien (24 April – 5 May)

 The village of St. Julien (now Sint-Juliaan; 50.890°N 2.937°E) was in the rear of the 1st Canadian Division until the poison-gas attack of 22 April, when it became the front line.
-Some of the first fighting in the village involved the stand of lance corporal Frederick Fisher of the 13th Battalion CEF's machine-gun detachment; Fisher went out twice with a handful of men and a Colt machine gun, preventing advancing German troops from passing through St. Julien into the rear of the Canadian front line.
+Some of the first fighting in the village involved the stand of Lance Corporal Frederick Fisher of the 13th Battalion CEF's machine-gun detachment; Fisher went out twice with a handful of men and a Colt machine gun, preventing advancing German troops from passing through St. Julien into the rear of the Canadian front line.
 He was killed the following day.

 On the morning of 24 April, the Germans released another gas cloud towards the re-formed Canadian line just west of St. Julien.
 Word was passed to the troops to urinate on their handkerchiefs and place them over their nose and mouth.
-The countermeasures were insufficient, and German troops took the village.
-The next day the York and Durham Brigade units of the Northumberland Division counter-attacked, failing to secure their objectives but establishing a new line closer to the village.
-On 26 April 4, 6 and 7 Battalions, the Northumberland Brigade, the first Territorial brigade to go into action, attacked and gained a foothold in the village but were forced back, having suffered 1,954 casualties.
+The countermeasures were insufficient and German troops took the village.
+The next day the York and Durham brigades of the Northumbrian Division counter-attacked, failing to secure their objectives but establishing a new line closer to the village.
+On 26 April the 4th, 6th and 7th Battalions of the Northumberland Brigade, the first Territorial brigade to go into action, attacked and gained a foothold in the village but were forced back, having suffered 1,954 casualties.
 Despite hundreds of casualties, the 2nd Battalion Royal Dublin Fusiliers participated without respite in the battles at Frezenberg and Bellewaarde.
 On 24 April the battalion, subjected to a German gas attack near St. Julien, was nearly annihilated.